[ Use case ]

 Without Burrow: Client runs WooCommerce for their primary store and Shopify for a pop-up brand.
 Different admin panels.
 Different analytics.
 Different checkout architectures.
 Your developer checks two dashboards.
 Your AM assembles two data sets.
 The monthly report takes twice as long because every metric needs “Shopify:” and “Woo:” prefixes.

-With Burrow: Both commerce integrations feed into one project.
-The timeline shows WooCommerce orders and Shopify orders in the same stream.
-The automated digest combines them: “Total commerce: 312 orders ($62,400) — 234 via primary store (WooCommerce), 78 via pop-up brand (Shopify).
+With Burrow: The WooCommerce orders flow into the project today through the WordPress plugin.
+Once the Shopify integration ships, the pop-up brand’s orders join the same stream and the automated digest combines them: “Total commerce: 312 orders ($62,400) — 234 via primary store (WooCommerce), 78 via pop-up brand (Shopify).
 Both checkout flows healthy.”
 One project.
 One report.
 One portal.

 Why merchant-facing tools don’t solve the agency problem